decenomy/UCR/doc/build-unix.md

 GUI dependencies:

-If you want to build clr-qt, make sure that the required packages for Qt development are installed.
+If you want to build ucr-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 To build without GUI pass `--without-gui`.